2006 United States Senate election in Virginia: Controversies

 This election involved several controversies involving both Webb and Allen, most notably the "macaca incident," which began Allen's decline in the polls and eventual loss.

 Platform

 Webb focused on his early and outspoken opposition to the war in Iraq, which Allen supported.
 In a September 4, 2002, opinion piece in The Washington Post, Webb wrote: "A long-term occupation of Iraq would beyond doubt require an adjustment of force levels elsewhere, and could eventually diminish American influence in other parts of the world."
 Webb's son, a U.S. Marine, served in Iraq.

 Allen and Webb differed on other issues.
-Allen was opposed to abortion; Webb supported it.
+Allen was opposed to abortion rights; Webb supported them.
 Allen supported George W. Bush's tax cuts while Webb said more of the benefits should have gone to middle-class Americans.
 Both candidates supported the death penalty, right-to-work laws, and Second Amendment rights.

 Fundraising

 Allen retained a substantial lead in fundraising: $6.6 million on hand to Webb's $1.1 million through September 15, 2006.